pvh95/dl_reddit_meme/README.md

    - Converting images with color channels other than RGB (such as CMYK, RGBA, P, L, LA) to RGB. (num of deviant pics were approximately 30.000)
    - Furthermore, removing all the images whose pixel sizes (= width * height) are bigger than the PIL's limit pixel size, 89478485. (only 4 pics with this property were found and removed, all of them from ./output/train_set/0.)
    - Removing gif files as it cannot be converted to RGBA (for an obvious reason).
 166 of them were removed.
+   - Removing hidden broken images detected by tf.io.decode_image (there were 3 or 4 of them).

 ### Train-Valid-Test Split